 5. Blue Mountain Reservation in Peekskill, NY

 If the goal is advancement and a break from the city, it’s hard for mountain bikers to resist the call of upstate New York.
 If you head north along the Hudson River by car or train, it’s an hour and a half to reach one of the best mountain biking experiences in the entire Northeast – Blue Mountain Reservation near Peekskill.

 Established in the late 1600’s through an agreement with local tribes, Peekskill is ancient by American history standards.
-It’s a great location to take a day – or weekend – to explore the best the Hudson has to offer, including a nice hike across the river at Bear Mountain.
+It’s a great location to take a day – or weekend – to explore the best the Hudson has to offer, including one of the most pleasant hiking trails in NYC, the one leading across the river at Bear Mountain.

 Local volunteers with the Westchester Mountain Biking Association (WMBA) watch over 20-plus miles of MTB-ready trail at Blue Mountain.
 Challenging singletrack routes spider between main paths which establish the trail system’s perimeter.
 There is a decent major elevation change as you ride toward the park’s eastern border.
 You’ll want a whole day to explore, and you can always return to tackle it all.